Deepak8519M/30-Days-of-Voice-Agents-MurfAI/README.md

 This repo documents my **day-by-day progress** in building a **voice-driven AI assistant from scratch**.

-Each day focuses on solving real-world AI challenges like:
+Each day Focuses on solving real-world AI challenges like:

 * 🎤 **Speech-to-Text (STT)** with AssemblyAI
 * 🗣️ **Text-to-Speech (TTS)** with Murf AI